Give and Take Corrections with Grace

 Grace Always Prevails

 So, back to how I handle these “corrections.”
-For those who email me privately, I sincerely thank them for taking the time to help me out.
+I sincerely thank those who email me privately for taking the time to help me out.

 I take corrections in stride, and I am comfortable that I am not perfect.
 The reality is I know I make mistakes and can get sidetracked.

-If someone takes the time to help me, regardless of tone or possible ulterior motive, the result is the same.
-They have helped me to make my site or article better.
+If someone takes the time to help me, regardless of tone or possible ulterior motive, the result is the same: They have helped me improve my site or article.

 For those who feel the need to rake me over the coals via comments on my blog or social media, in essence, publicly flogging me, I still respond with kindness and gratitude.
 For some, that makes them even nastier!